Office: Rm 359

 Leadership & Service

+Named as one of the “25 Most Influential People in Legal Education,” The National Jurist, 2015-.
 State of Minnesota, Sex Offender Civil Commitment Advisory Task Force, 2012 -.
 21st Century Leadership Award, Southern Minnesota Regional Legal Services, 2012.
 Elected member, American Law Institute, 2010-.
+Member, American Bar Association, Section on Legal Education and Admission to the Bar, Bar Admission Committee, 2009-.
 Conference organizer, Understanding and Managing Sexually Coercive Behavior, New York Academy of Sciences, June 2002.
 Recipient of David Graven Public Service Award, Minnesota State Bar Association, 2001.
 Local Rules Committee, United States District Court, District of Minnesota.
 Board of Governors, Society of American Law Teachers.
 Editor, The Equalizer, newsletter for the Society of American Law Teachers.
 Contributing Editor, Sex Offender Law Report.
 Volunteer, fact-finding mission to Uzbekistan, Minnesota Advocates for Human Rights.
 Co-counsel in constitutional litigation challenging use of civil commitment for sex offenders.
 Past-chair, Section on Mental Disability Law, Association of American Law Schools, 1997-98.
 U.S. Peace Corps, Turkey, 1968-70.